Olondutsu/HK-Pharma/README.md

 # WHAT'S NEXT ?

-- Make Item In Slot draggable + OnMouseExit Inventory = Replace Sprite + Add Draggable & ItemStats Scripts + Store Interactions
+- <Strike> Make Item In Slot draggable + OnMouseExit Inventory = Replace Sprite + Add Draggable & ItemStats Scripts </Strike> + Store Interactions (to jest w toku kurwa)

 - <Strike> Add heating and freezing logic for each container according to currentTemperature (+ Home insulation ??)</Strike>

 - DO A BETTER PARTICLE SYSTEM BECAUSE WE WANT IT FANCY BRO ( Soft Body or Particles or Sprite w/ RigidBody + Collider (??)

 - Create a new list in container that tell how much quantity of items are within (then make different recipe out of this for different quality of any products)

-- Add an event system and dialogue box for the main story, scenario, dialogues etc
+- Add an event system and dialogue box for the main story, scenario, dialogues etc (to jest w toku kurwa)

-- Add some global parameters as Global Tension, Wanted level and Partisans
+- Add some global parameters as Global Tension, Wanted level and Partisans (to jest w toku)

 - Add complete recipes